34 Flexible Ways to Make Money in College

 If you know any of your professors well and they have kids, ask if they need a babysitter.
 This could be both a way to make some extra money and an opportunity to network with a professor (who you may later come to for a letter of recommendation).

 If you don’t mind working nights and weekends, a retail job can be a good option.
 One of the biggest perks of working in retail is getting an employee discount.
 However, if you’re not careful, you could end up spending more money at your job than you make.

 For this reason, it might be best to look for jobs with stores that don’t interest you.
 Less temptation to spend equals more of your paycheck that you get to keep.

 34. Work at a before or after school program.

 You can usually find these positions at daycares or elementary schools.

-If you get a job at a before or after school program, you’ll be responsible for helping kids with homework, participating in fun activities like crafts or sports, and caring for them until it’s time for school or for their parents pick them up.
+If you get a job at a before or after school program, you’ll be responsible for helping kids with homework, participating in fun activities like crafts or sports, and caring for them until it’s time for school or for their parents to pick them up.
 This is a particularly smart move if you’re an education major as it can help you qualify for a teaching position once you graduate.

 Don’t Be Afraid to Put Yourself Out There